ZIMO-Elektronik/DCC/README.md

 </details>

 ## Protocol
 The DCC protocol is defined by various standards published by the [National Model Railroad Association (NMRA)](https://www.nmra.org/) and the [RailCommunity](https://www.vhdm.at/).
-The standards are mostly consistent and I have tried to match the English and German standards in the table below, but if you can read German I would recommend sticking to the RCN standards as these are updated more frequently.
+The standards are mostly consistent and we have attempted to match the English and German standards in the table below.
+However, if you can read German, we recommend that you stick to the RCN standards as they are updated more frequently.

 | NMRA (English)                                                                                                                                                                          | RailCommunity (German)                                                                                                  |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- |